plone/documentation/docs/backend/schemas.md

 The basic unit of data model declaration is the {ref}`field <backend-fields-label>`, which specifies what kind of data each Python attribute can hold.

+(backend-ploneschema-label)=

-### zope.schema / plone.schema
+### plone.schema vs zope.schema

-The main package is [zope.schema](http://github.com/zopefoundation/zope.schema), but in we can also use [plone.schema](https://github.com/plone/plone.schema) which provides additional fields and widgets for z3c.form and optional integration with Plone.
+The main package is [zope.schema](http://github.com/zopefoundation/zope.schema), but we can also use [plone.schema](https://github.com/plone/plone.schema) which provides additional fields and widgets for z3c.form and optional integration with Plone.

 Additional features are: